This post was inspired by lively discussions on the FIRE and LeanFire Reddit.

 LeanFIRE is steeped in anti-consumerism, simple living, and even homesteading.
-Despite the proliferation and popularity of blogs, books and web forums, the pursuit of FIRE is not new.
-The acronym is a recent development; however, the concept of reaching financial independence and retiring early was not born of the internet nor of recent time.
+Despite the proliferation and popularity of blogs, books, and web forums, the pursuit of FIRE is not new.
+The acronym is a recent development; however, the concept of reaching financial independence and retiring early was not born of the internet nor of the current time.

-The concept easily dates to the 1960s, and I bet that one could easily make an argument that the U.S.A. was founded by the godfathers of geo-arbitrage founded the U.S.A…
+The concept easily dates to the 1960s, and I bet that one could easily make an argument that the godfathers of geo-arbitrage founded the U.S.A…

 Fortunately, people pursuing FIRE or leanFIRE have the benefit of learning from those that came before them.